 After we assessed the members, Palisades Village created a volunteer survey to see how we could best address our members’ needs with our volunteer workforce.
 31 volunteers responded to the survey.
 We asked how comfortable volunteers would be during the DC Reopening Phases.
 During Phase One and Phase Two, the majority of volunteers were very comfortable providing contactless services.
 Palisades Village is offering grocery shopping and delivery, free masks and running errands.
 The Village also has emergency contact captains for each neighborhood who check in with our members.
 We have also set up phone buddies.
 In addition, some members have been receiving regular meals from our volunteers.
 Palisades Village volunteers have also provided special deliveries to the Village community.
 We are so appreciative of all that our volunteers have been doing to help our members and help Palisades Village.

 Many of our volunteers felt comfortable during this Phase to walk and or visit outside with a member.
 Other volunteers offered to do simple home repairs for our members.
 We also have technical support available.
+We will provide transportation for members to essential medical appointments if a volunteer is available.
 If you would like to walk or visit outside with a Village volunteer, need technical support to connect to a virtual program or computer help, or need a simple home repair completed like changing a light bulb, moving a plant, changing a screen, etc., please call the Village office at 202-244-3310.
 These services are based on volunteer availability.

 Palisades Village is taking a very cautious approach because of our senior at-risk population.
 During all phases, until a vaccine is developed, Palisades Village will:

 In order to ensure the safety of all, Palisades Village has a series of questions that it will ask the member and the volunteer to make sure they are feeling healthy to minimize risks.
 The office will be noting your responses.
 These questions include: